-This guide describes how to install the Network Access Software on a system that runs the Windows 95/98/2000/me, Windows NT, OpenVMS, DIGITAL UNIX, or UNIX operating system.
+This guide describes how to install the Network Access Software on a system that runs the Windows 95/98/2000/ME/XP, Windows NT, Windows 2003 Server, OpenVMS, True64 UNIX, or UNIX operating system.
 It describes:

 - Installing Network Access Software distribution software onto the appropriate system. - Configuring the system so that it can operate as a load host for the Network Access Software. - Verifying the installation by downloading the software to the network access server and testing a number of representative access server commands.